goblinrieur/Bashforth/README.md

 # Bashforth

 Will I guess only add few more words to get it better & more usable.
-I will never try to have a full ANS froth compatibility.
+I will never try to have a full ANS forth compatibility.

-If you need a full forth, prefer gnu-forth, swiftforth, figforth, pforh, or any other interpreter.
-Here is a bash exercice at first !
+If you need a full forth, prefer gnu-forth, swiftforth, figforth, pforth, or any other interpreter.
+Here is a bash exercise at first !

 # will now include a forth written words library

-defautl will be named library.fs
+default will be named library.fs

 [lib](./lib/)